 Facilitated Labour Market Impact Assessment process for Quebec employers

-Employment and Social Development Canada (ESDC) and the ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI), signed an agreement to enable employers to apply for a Labour Market Impact Assessment (LMIA), to fill selected positions without having to include proof of recruitment efforts.
-The agreement came into effect on February 24, 2012, and includes a list of specialized occupations, which is updated annually.
+Employment and Social Development Canada (ESDC) and the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) signed an agreement to simplify the Labour Market Impact Assessment (LMIA) process for specialized professions.
+This enables employers to apply for an LMIA to fill selected positions without having to include proof of recruitment efforts.
+The agreement includes a list of specialized occupations, which is updated annually.

-Note: As of May 24, 2022, under the facilitated process, as with the rest of the Program, the wage being offered for the position will determine if you need to apply for a Labour Market Impact Assessment under the Stream for High-wage Positions or the Stream for Low-wage Positions, each with their own requirements.
+The wage being offered for the position will determine if you need to apply for an LMIA under the stream for high-wage positions or the stream for low-wage positions, each with their own requirements.

 Job offer for a low-wage position